 - What payment methods are available?

-- We currently support most credit and debit cards (VISA and MasterCard), as well as bank wires and direct debits (SEPA only).
+- We currently support most credit and debit cards (Visa, MasterCard, American Express).
+SEPA direct debits will be operational soon.
 More options will be added in the future.

 - What are the payment processing fees?